 How does thermal imaging work?

-Thermal imaging allows you too see an object’s heat radiating off itself.
-Thermal cameras more or less record the temperature of various objects in the frame, and then assign each temperature a shade of a color, which lets you see how much heat its radiating compared to objects around it.
+Thermal imaging is a technology that enables us to visualise heat emitted by objects, converting otherwise invisible infrared radiation into a visible image.
+This is done by recording the temperature of various objects in the frame, and then assigning each temperature a shade of a colour, which lets you see how much heat it’s radiating compared to objects around it.

-The thermal camera has internal measuring devices that capture infrared radiation, called microbolometers, and each pixel has one.
-From there, the microbolometer records the temperature and then assigns that pixel to an appropriate colour, which then shows the findings on the camera screen.
+Each thermal camera has an internal measuring device that captures infrared radiation, called microbolometers, and each pixel has one.
+The microbolometer records the temperature and then assigns that pixel to an appropriate colour, which then shows the findings on the camera screen.

 Where did thermal imaging camera originate?